si3/shenlab-cnvs/README.md

 First you need to configure each reference shell script with the path to the correct interval files, samples, and sample information files, as well as any other parameters specific to CLAMMS and XHMM workflow for your pipeline run.
 For each batch of bam files with the same intervals (i.e. generated with same capture kit) you can run the following using the same reference shell script.
 Multiple cnv.exome.references.sh can be created if you plan on running multiple pipelines at the same time for different batches of samples.

-bash Run_pipeline_initiator -i path/to/bam_list -r path/to/cnv.exome.references.sh -P
+`bash Run_pipeline_initiator.sh -i path/to/bam_list -r path/to/cnv.exome.references.sh -P`

 The -P flag will call all subsequent steps of the pipeline.
 If you would like to do each step manually, omit the -P flag and follow the instructions below.
 Briefly, the flow is structured as follows: